tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 Ari’s phone buzzed on the table.

 The screen lit up with a message from his mother.
-It was in Greek, mostly, but I recognized one word immediately.
+It was in Greek, but I recognized one word immediately.

 Λάμια.